savonet/book/video.md

 can greatly improve the CPU consumption, in particular if your server is getting a bit old: a low resolution video is better than a laggy or jumpy one...

+For convenience the functions `video.frame.width`, `video.frame.height` and `video.frame.rate` are also defined and return the corresponding configuration parameters.

 ### Blank and colored frames

 The operator `blank` can generate video (in addition to audio): it will generate